How long does it take to form a first impression?

-Well, so did Tracy who is one of my subscribers and she submitted this question.
-And that’s why in this video I’ll share with Tracy and YOU how long you have EXACTLY to make an impactful first impression—and WHO provided scientific proof for this number.
+Well, so did Tracy, who is one of my subscribers, and she submitted this question.
+And that’s why in this article, I’ll share with Tracy and YOU how long you have EXACTLY to make an impactful first impression—and WHO provided scientific proof for this number.

 For those who have watched any of my other videos or speeches, you may have heard me count to seven at the very beginning.
 This is mainly to drive home the point that we form first impressions of one another extremely quickly.
 But I really want you to realize that it doesn’t matter if it is seven seconds, five seconds, or one second; the important thing to remember is how QUICKLY we make our minds up about people!